YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAmix_QRS_Plus.md

 ## Relationship with SPAmix and SPAmix+

 SPAmix‑QRS+ is the most comprehensive member of the SPAmix family.
 It combines the quantile‑regression innovation of SPAmix‑QRS (the **quantile regression score test, QRS**) with the relatedness‑adjustment capability of SPAmix+, resulting in the only method that simultaneously handles admixture, local ancestry, family relatedness, and quantile‑specific effects.
-This work is an independent extension of my own methodological lineage, not adapted from any existing quantile‑regression GWAS.
+This work is an independent extension of SPAmix+.

 ## Citation